-Inside Sandra Oh's Remarkably Private World: Disappointed Parents, Cruel Agents and Her Secret Romances
+Disappointed Parents and Secret Romance: Inside Sandra Oh's Private World

 Well, sure.
 Though it's safe to say that wherever Park may be, he's well aware of what his old girlfriend is up to.
 Because while she might not consider herself a celebrity, a decades-long career has a way of making an actor fairly well-known.

-Oh's Emmy back-and-forth earned the 47-year-old a co-hosting gig alongside Samberg at this Sunday's Golden Globes (the kick-off to award season will air on NBC at 8 p.m.
-ET).
+Oh's Emmy back-and-forth earned the 48-year-old a co-hosting gig alongside Samberg at last year's Golden Globes.
 "I said yes because you were going to do it!" she revealed in a joint interview with Samberg and The Hollywood Reporter.
 "Honestly, I said yes even though it was so terrifying to me, really terrifying.
 I just could not let this opportunity pass me by, the life experience of being this scared of something."

 But these days Oh is hardly hurting for TV work.
-Some four years after she hung up her Grey's Anatomy scrubs, the native of Nepean, Canada, a suburb of Ottawa, sunk her finely honed acting chops into one of her most rewarding roles yet, playing once-desk-bound MI5 operative Eve Polastri now trapped in a deadly cat-and-mouse game with an assassin in BBC America's breakout hit Killing Eve.
+Some five years after she hung up her Grey's Anatomy scrubs, the native of Nepean, Canada, a suburb of Ottawa, sunk her finely honed acting chops into one of her most rewarding roles yet, playing once-desk-bound MI5 operative Eve Polastri now trapped in a deadly cat-and-mouse game with an assassin in BBC America's breakout hit Killing Eve.

-Just eight episodes in, the part has already garnered Oh an Emmy nod (the first Asian woman to be honored in the lead drama actress category), nominations for the Golden Globes, upcoming Screen Actors Guild Awards and a whole lot of joy.
+Two seasons in, the part has already garnered Oh two Emmy nods (the first Asian woman to be honored in the lead drama actress category, she lost out this past year to costar Jodie Comer), a Screen Actors Guild Award and a Golden Globe win (during which she adorably shouted out her proud parents).
+And though she was somehow left off the list of nominees for Sunday night's Golden Globes, she'll could still have a chance to celebrate should the series win for Best Television Series—Drama.
 "I tried to be patient and stay true to what is it that I'm going to fall in love with?
 What is it that might drive me mad?
-What is it that's going to put stuff at risk foe me?" she explained to Vogue of carefully selecting her first major post-Grey's role.
+What is it that's going to put stuff at risk for me?" she explained to Vogue of carefully selecting her first major post-Grey's role.
 "That is where I want to grow from.
 I waited until this came along."

 One of three siblings born to middle-class Korean immigrants Oh Junsu, a businessman, and Jeon Young-nam, a biochemist, Oh set her sights on acting early when it became clear the ballet classes she'd started at age four to correct a pigeon-toed stance weren't going to lead to a life as a professional dancer.